-- PJR deployed an effective strategy for remote auditing in early March 2020. - We have since performed well in excess of 1000 remote audits for a variety of schemes. - If you'd like to learn more about the remote audit process that PJR offers I would encourage you to check out our webinar titled "Virtual Audits - Explaining PJR's Approach and Expectations."
+- PJR deployed an effective strategy for remote auditing in early March 2020. - We have since performed well in excess of 1500 remote audits for a variety of schemes. - If you'd like to learn more about the remote audit process that PJR offers I would encourage you to check out our webinar titled "Virtual Audits In A Post Pandemic World"